jannicz/ng-svg-icon-sprite/README.md

 ## Compatibility

-This library is optimized for Angular 8, for Angular 7 use [v.
-1.6](https://www.npmjs.com/package/ng-svg-icon-sprite/v/1.6.1), for 6 use [v.
-1.2](https://www.npmjs.com/package/ng-svg-icon-sprite/v/1.2.1).
+This library is optimized for Angular 9, for Angular 8 use [v.
+1.7](https://www.npmjs.com/package/ng-svg-icon-sprite/v/1.7.1), for 7 use [v.
+1.6](https://www.npmjs.com/package/ng-svg-icon-sprite/v/1.6.0).
 ## Author & License
 - Jan Suwart | MIT License